IMPORTANT: Change of Mailing Address

 There is no fee to file an appeal or application with the ACRB.

 Once you have submitted your appeal or application, a Case Management Officer will review the documents to ensure they are complete.
 A Case Management Officer may contact you if additional information is needed.
+Documents you submit to the board are available to the public on request subject to limited exceptions.

 Withdrawing an Appeal or Application